FistOfTheNorthStar/TotalItemsMain/README.md

 # README

-🌸 This a project that is not yet production ready. 🌸
+🌸 This a project that is not yet production ready. 🌸 First we do BDD then when it matures move towards TDD.
+BREAK NOW, FIX LATER, that way we get where we are going.
+Won't be released until coverage 99%, there are so many ides flowing and changes are constant that a lot of tests would have been binned.

 ## DATABASE
 Using postgres, so you need to setup postgres